60 Days In: Premise

-The television series follows seven individuals as they volunteer to go undercover, spending 60 days as inmates in the Clark County Jail (also known as the Michael L. Becher Adult Correctional Complex), in Jeffersonville, Indiana.
+The television series follows seven individuals as they volunteer to go undercover, spending 60 days as prison inmates.
 Their goal is to obtain evidence of questionable or illegal activities within the jail that might be missed by the correctional officers and surveillance systems.
 The existence of the undercover program is kept secret from the inmates, the guards, and most of the jail officials.
 Prior to entering the jail, the volunteers receive instruction on how to act around other inmates, and they are each given a pseudonym and a cover story, including details of the (fake) criminal charges on which they were arrested.

+The first two seasons occurred in the Clark County Jail (also known as the Michael L. Becher Adult Correctional Complex), in Jeffersonville, Indiana.
 Although it was repeatedly mentioned that Maryum Ali was given an alias to use because of her famous father (boxer Muhammad Ali), it was later revealed that volunteer Robert was also using an alias while imprisoned, and that he would blow his cover if he visited an emergency room and gave his real name.

 Because producers realized that it would be difficult for volunteers to remain undercover after the first season aired, a second season was produced before the series premiered.
 Representatives from A&E told Business Insider that multiple corrections officers were fired due to the program.
 According to the producers, valid legal releases to appear on television were obtained from inmates, but they were not told the actual reason that the releases were needed.

-The importance of tater tots was revealed throughout the series.
-Inmates were frequently served tater tots on their meal trays.
-The potato-based food was occasionally used as currency, and was allegedly the cause of one of the fights on the show between two of the real inmates.
+The series revealed the importance of tater tots.
+The meal trays frequently served tater tots to the inmates.
+On the show, two real inmates allegedly fought over the potato-based food, which they occasionally used as currency.
 The Clark County Sheriff's Office held a community fundraiser where they sold T-shirts and tater tots based on the show.

 Season 2 began airing on Thursday August 18, 2016, with 60 Days In: Meet the Participants premiering on August 11.
-Season 2 episodes began airing on Wednesday, September 28, 2016 on Foxtel's crime + investigation network in Australia.
+Season 2 episodes began airing on Wednesday, September 28, 2016, on Foxtel's crime + investigation network in Australia.

+Notable incidents

+During season 4, women's pod participant Angele Cooper started a relationship with another inmate.
+Cooper later revealed her participation in the show to the inmate, causing her to be pulled from the pod.
+Colonel Mark Adger made the decision to end the program early due to Cooper's actions.